iMeany/dota2-token-optimizer/README.md

 Dota 2 Crownfall event optimal hero selection for min/max-ing when gathering tokens.
 Available at <https://dota2-token-optimizer.streamlit.app>.
 Suggestions and contributions are welcome.

+Token images are extracted from Dota2 game and are property of Valve Corporation.

 ## TODO